shubhamg0sai/bb/README.md

 Course: Bsc IT 4B
 University rollno: 2023102

-Problem statement: Find the root of the equation x^3-x-1=0 using bisection method.
+# Find the root of the equation x^3-x-1=0 using bisection method.

 Formula:
 x=(a+b)/2